-- Four green roofs, totaling approximately 15,000 square feet, absorb rainwater while also providing natural habitat; a fifth green roof, a retrofit of the Lang Performing Arts Center roof, is planned.
+- Five green roofs, totaling approximately 31,000 square feet, absorb rainwater while also providing natural habitat.

 - The College sponsored Crum Creek Monitoring Project monitors the overall health of the Crum Creek watershed in the area on and around the campus.

 - All dormitory bathrooms have low-flow shower heads.

 - Most laundry units on campus are high-efficiency models.